MKortmann/portfolio/README.md

 ## Basic

 The project consist basically to create my own portfolio.
-It was done using HTML, CSS and JavaScript.
+It was done using _HTML, CSS and JavaScript_.

 ## How to start

-Please, open the link: https://mkortmann.github.io/portfolio/
+> Please, open the link: https://mkortmann.github.io/portfolio/

 ## Documentations

-TODO!
+* [ ] TODO

 ## More Information